ntustison/ANTsXMouseBrainMapping/Manuscript/discussion.md

 The ANTsX ecosystem is a powerful framework that has demonstrated applicability to multiple species and organ systems, including the mouse brain.
-This is further evidenced by the many other software packages that use various ANTsX components in their own mouse-specific workflows.
+This is further evidenced by the many  software packages that use various ANTsX components in their own mouse-specific workflows.
 In and of itself, the extensive functionality of ANTsX makes it possible to create complete processing pipelines without requiring the integration of multiple packages.
 These